NavaraCloudServices/github-copilot-groundschool/README.md

 - [Instructions](#instructions)
 - [Quick Links](#quick-links)

+## Forked from

+This repository is forked from https://github.com/microsoft/CopilotHackathon

 ## Goal

 The goal of a GitHub Copilot Ground School is to learn how to use it through a set of [exercises (labs)](#labs-instructions).
 These exercises consist of building a web server using Nodejs with different functionalities, a .NET Web API, C++, Python or a Java Rest API (either Spring Boot or Quarkus).